PMCC-BioinformaticsCore/janis-translate-examples/tutorials/galaxy/workflows/rnaseq_reads_to_counts/tutorial.md

-# RNA-Seq Reads to Counts Translation
+# Section 2.3: RNA-Seq Reads to Counts Translation

 ## Introduction

-This tutorial demonstrates translation of a challenging Galaxy workflow to Nextflow using `janis translate`.
+This section demonstrates translation of a challenging Galaxy workflow to Nextflow using `janis translate`.

-The workflow we will translate in this tutorial accepts raw RNA-seq reads as input, and produces gene counts for further analysis (eg. differential expression).
+The workflow we will translate in this section accepts raw RNA-seq reads as input, and produces gene counts for further analysis (eg. differential expression).

 Many of the Galaxy Tool Wrappers used in this workflow are challenging.
 They may:
 - Contain complex execution logic